Microphones in 2020: Reception

 Chris DeVille of Stereogum praised the album, writing "Microphones in 2020 affirms the value of sifting through the past from time to time, so long as you spring forward.
 It works so well not because it tears down those old foundations, but because it builds so beautifully upon them."
 The site listed it as the album of the week.
 A brief review in Mojo gave it four out of five stars, calling it "intimate" and "absorbing".
-Matt Bobkin of Exclaim! gave the album nine out of 10.
+Matt Bobkin of Exclaim! gave the album nine out of ten.
 Bobkin contextualized the release in Elverum's career arc as well as the sociopolitical climate in which it was released, summing it up as "Elverum's indelible stamp of style, distilled into a single track that flows like waves in the ocean or hills on the mountainside".

 Clare Martin of Paste praised the introspective lyrics and delicate instrumentation, concluding, "an engrossing one-track album is no easy feat, but he draws us in with expertly rich, layered lyricism and immersive production".
 Quinn Moreland of Pitchfork rated the release 8.5 out of 10, giving it the site's "Best New Music" accolade.
 Moreland's review highlights the power of the album's lyrics and their ability to evoke mystery and memory.
 Konstantinos Pappis of Our Culture Mag gave the album four out of five stars, writing about the unique experience of the long song and its ability to evoke memories.
 Steve Kling of The Philadelphia Inquirer gave the release three out of four stars, comparing it to a good memoir as "it's intensely personal while glimpsing universal truths (and avoiding solipsism)".
+The album received 4.5 out of 5 points from Sowing of Sputnikmusic, who described it as a "resounding success".